 1. Interpolation is permissible.
 Do not extrapolate.
-2. External static pressure is the static pressure difference between the return duct and the supply duct plus the static pressure caused by any FLOPs or accessories.
-3. Tabular data accounts for pressure loss due to clean filters, unit casing, high gas heat (on gas heat models) and wet coils.
+2. External static pressure is the static pressure difference between the return duct and the supply duct plus the static pressure caused by any FIOPs or accessories.
+3. Tabular data accounts for pressure loss due to clean filters, unit casing, wet coils, and highest gas heat exchanger (when gas heat unit).
 4. Factory options and accessories may effect static pressure losses.
 Selection software is available, through your salesperson, to help you select the best motor/drive combination for your application.
-5. The Fan Performance tables offer motor/drive recommendations.
+5. The fan performance tables offer motor/drive recommendations.
 In cases when two motor/drive combinations would work, the lower horsepower option is recommended.

-6. The EPACT (Energy Policy Act of 1992) regulates energy requirements for specific types of indoor fan motors.
+6. For information on the electrical properties of the fan motors, please see the Electrical information section of the Product Data book.
+7. For more information on the performance limits of the fan motors, see the application data section of the Product Data book.
+8. The EPACT (Energy Policy Act of 1992) regulates energy requirements for specific types of indoor fan motors.
 Motors regulated by EPACT include any general purpose, T-frame (three-digit, 143 and larger), single-speed, foot mounted, polyphase, squirrel cage induction motors of NEMA (National Electrical Manufacturers Association) design A and B, manufactured for use in the United States.
 Ranging from 1 to 200 Hp, these continuous-duty motors operate on 230 and 460 volt, 60 Hz power.
 If a motor does not fit into these specifications, the motor does not have to be replaced by an EPACT compliant energy-efficient motor.
 Variable-speed motors are exempt from EPACT compliance requirements.